Lavender

 Related Festivals:Lavender festivals in Provence and other regions

-Artistic Expression:Featured in impressionist paintings
+Artistic Expression:Featured in Impressionist paintings